4 Reasons To Standardize Your Enterprise Office Kitchen Program

 Why do you think Doubletree is so famous for its freshly baked cookies?
 To date, the hotel chain has given away 483 million chocolate chip cookies, and 34% of recipients have mentioned that cookie, unprompted, to someone else.
 Doubletree’s iconic cookie shows the power not only of food, but also of a consistent food-inspired experience.
 By welcoming every guest with that warm treat—its familiar, sweet scent wafting through the air at every location from Manhattan to Maui—the hotel ensures that travelers know exactly what to expect.
 On top of that, travelers look forward to that experience.

 The same is true of a standardized F&B experience for employees.
 Now that many multi-location national and international brands have transitioned to a hybrid model, most employees have the option to work from any of the company’s locations.
-When workers know they can fill their stomachs (and their social cups) over catered meals or delicious snacks, no matter which office they commute to, they’ll be delighted to be back at work.
+When workers know they can fill their stomachs (and their social cups) with catered meals or delicious snacks, no matter which office they commute to, they’ll be delighted to be back at work.
 Help set expectations by creating a cohesive experience across locations.

 Global consulting firm McKinsey uncovered nine elements that create a positive employee experience, and one of them is the physical environment (i.e., ensuring that employees' surroundings feel comfortable).
 Through thoughtfully designed F&B fixtures—like in-office cafés or well-stocked pantries—you can craft a physical environment that’s more alluring than an employee’s own home.
 EzCater reports that 81% of company leaders believe offering free meals and snacks is the number one way to encourage workers to come into the office, and 46% of employees say they want a fully-stocked snack pantry in the workplace.